 Staging looks at the size of the cancer (tumour) and whether it has spread anywhere else in the body.
-There are different staging systems doctors can use for liver cancer.
+There are different staging systems that doctors can use for liver cancer.
 The Number staging system is one of these.
 It divides liver cancer into 4 main stages, from 1 to 4.

 Stage 1 liver cancer is divided into stage 1A and stage 1B.

-Stage 1B means there is a single tumour that is more than 2cm, and has not grown into the blood vessels.
+Stage 1B means there is a single tumour that is more than 2cm, and it has not grown into the blood vessels.

 Stage 1 liver cancer has not spread to the lymph nodes or anywhere else in the body.

 Doctors may use another staging system called the TNM staging system.

 - T describes the size of the tumour

 - N describes whether there are cancer cells in the lymph nodes

 - M describes whether the cancer has spread to a different part of the body (M - for metastasis)